OleVik/grav-plugin-presentation/README.md

 The plugin, like the Reveal.js-library, makes available a Presenter-mode.
 There are two modes available for using this: Locally, with `sync: 'browser'`, or remotely, with `sync: 'api'`.
 When running locally, you need to access your presentation with a special URL -- `http://yourgrav.tld/book?admin=yes&showNotes=true` -- **and in a new window from the same browser** open the same URL without these parameters -- `http://yourgrav.tld/book`.

-The synchronization between Presenter-mode and Presentation happens by sending data from one browser-window to the other, requiring JavaScript.
+The synchronization between Presenter-mode and the Presentation happens by sending data from one browser-window to the other, requiring JavaScript.
 When running remotely, the synchronization happens by polling and checking if the presentation has changed. **Remote-mode is currently disabled.**

-## Development
+## Contributing

+### PHP Code Standards

+This plugin follows PSR-1, PSR-2, and PEAR coding standards (use CodeSniffer), as well as PSR-4.

+### Style-compilation

 Use a SCSS-compiler, like [LibSass](https://github.com/sass/libsass), eg. [node-sass](https://github.com/sass/node-sass) and compiled `scss/presentation.scss` to `css/presentation.css` in the theme-folder.
 For example: `node-sass --watch --source-map true scss/presentation.scss css/presentation.css`.
 Requires Node-modules to be installed first.